BOOKS BY ALAN MORINIS

-The program laid out in this book focuses on 26 traits, or middot—such as loving-kindness, strength, generosity, compassion, honor and equanimity—each of which takes center stage for a week of contemplation and exercises, in order to develop and refine that quality in yourself.
+This book focuses on 26 traits, or middot—such as loving-kindness, strength, generosity, compassion, honor and equanimity—each of which takes center stage for a week of contemplation and exercises, in order to develop and refine that quality in yourself.
 Every day begins with an inspiring teaching that illuminates the essence of the trait.
 An affirmation phrase and an exercise make the lesson effective in your own life.
 After a day of paying attention and stretching yourself to cultivate that trait, you will journal to record and integrate your experiences.

 “Will inspire many people to begin a Mussar journey, and a beautiful resource for those already on it.” -Rabbi Michael Skobac

-Experience profound and practical teachings on discovering happiness, wisdom, and achieving our highest potential amid the struggles of everyday life.
+Experience profound and practical teachings to discover happiness, wisdom, and achieve your highest potential amid the struggles of everyday life.
 Each chapter features a key character trait (or quality of the soul) found in traditional Mussar teachings, including humility, generosity, gratitude, trust, patience, and enthusiasm—and presents them in an engaging and helpful manner that anyone can understand and put to use toward reinvigorating their religious life, exploring contemplative spirituality, or simply making spirituality a stronger presence in everyday life.

 Here is an accessible and inspiring introduction to the centuries-old Jewish spiritual tradition known as Mussar.
 Though little known outside Orthodox Jewish communities, Mussar is an illuminating, approachable, and highly practical set of teachings for cultivating personal growth and spiritual fulfillment—and one of its main goals is to reveal the inherent goodness that lies within each of us.